Coding-Philic/MarketMind-AI/README.md

 MarketMind AI is a memory-first investment intelligence dashboard that simulates a multi-agent research workflow for company events, hindsight analysis, and strategic memo generation.

-It combines a React + TypeScript frontend, an Express backend, and Gemini-powered AI routes to help you explore market events, audit historical expectations, and generate research briefs.
+It combines a React + TypeScript frontend, an Express backend, and live AI routes that now support NVIDIA AI as the primary engine with Gemini as a fallback.
+The current setup is designed to show real backend-generated AI responses in the terminal while preserving the existing simulation and memory graph experience.

 ## What this project does